 Archive | Class of 2013 RSS feed for this section

-Have a lovely weekend!
+Have a lovely half term break!

 We have been having fun experimenting with testing a range of circuits to check if our predictions were correct.
 In literacy, our playscripts have been developing well and we look forward to performing them next week.
 In maths, we have been converting different units of measure and exploring different ways of setting out our work to support our calculations.